mariem-ben-slama/security-project/README.md

 ---

 ##  Repository Contents

-first-deliverable-presentation.pptx:  Main concepts explanation and Overview of the main existing solutions
+project overview.pptx:  Main concepts explanation and Overview of the main existing solutions.
+app design.pptx: High Level Design of the application.

 ---